-But our analysis, found that of the 6,000 massage parlors with any business records only 28 percent had an actual person listed at all and only 21 percent specified the name of the owner.
-Even in those cases, there was no way to know if that information was legitimate.
+But our analysis found that of the 6,000 massage parlors with any business records only 28 percent had an actual person listed at all and only 21 percent specified the name of the owner.

 Without knowing who owns the business, law enforcement can do little more than sweep into a property and arrest everyone on the premises.
 That rarely includes the actual business owner/trafficker.
 Far too often, it includes trafficking victims, who are charged with prostitution.